“Figure out what fuels your joy, then do lots of that.”

 - I’m married to my most favorite person in the world, Matthew Carter.
 We have two children spanning a 12-year gap, which is proving to be more fun than we can handle.
 Scout (16 years) and Charlie (4 years).

 - I drove out to Texas in 2016 to take a sign painting class from one of the greats, Norma Jeanne Maloney.
 I fell in love with both.
-I’m still terrible at it, so I’m driving back out to Texas in November to take another class with another great, Mike Meyer.
+I’m still terrible at it, so I drove back out to Texas last November to take another class with another great, Mike Meyer.
 It was crazy fun and I learned a whole bunch.

 - I've had a couple of sign painting gigs.
 I still don't have a clue what I'm doing, but I'm madly in love with the art and precision of it all.

-- I was Carl Grimes for Halloween one year.
+- I was Carl Grimes for Halloween a few years back.
 Oddly enough, I looked very much like him...and he is a 13-year-old boy.
 I'm still shaking and scratching my head about that one.